 I didn’t have a personal laptop until my graduate school days, when my sister came home one day with a very old Dell laptop she had bought for a few Ghanaian cedis.
 Of course, the laptop wasn’t mine but I could lay claim to it because it belonged to my sister.
-The laptop was slow, froze often and somehow took forever to boot whenever I needed it.
+The laptop was slow, it froze often and somehow it took forever to boot whenever I needed it.
 Prior to this time, I had worked on all college assignments, including my undergraduate thesis, in my university’s ICT center.
 This means that when I left campus to my house, I didn’t have access to computers and the internet to complete assignments.
 I often worked with paper and pen, typing the assignments later when I went to campus.
-Those days, I often carried around a flash drive containing my work-in-progress documents just in case I needed to access them.
-Sometimes, I would go to an internet cafe to work but given the cost involved and the nature of the environment, there was a limit to how long I could work there.
-I had little knowledge of technology besides Ms Word, Ms Excel and the Google search engines.
-My typing was funny, people often remarked.
+Those days, I always carried around a flash drive containing my work-in-progress documents just in case I needed to access them.
+Sometimes, I would go to an internet café to work but given the cost involved and the nature of the environment, there was a limit to how long I could work there.
+I had little knowledge of technology besides MS Word, MS Excel and the Google search engines.
+My typing was funny–still is, people often remarked.